lechip/lechip/README.md

 - 🌱 I’m currently learning [Vue.js](https://vuejs.org/), [Nuxt.js](https://nuxtjs.org/) and a lot of [React](https://reactjs.org/)
 - 👯 I’m looking to collaborate on any open source projects specially with Vue.js involved.
 - 🤔 I’m looking for like minded devs that would like me to provide with mentoring about web technologies and Software Engineering.
-- 💬 Ask me about why I use Vue.js for hobbies and Ract at my work
+- 💬 Ask me about why I use Vue.js for hobbies and React at my work
 - 📫 How to reach me: [@lechip](https://twitter.com/lechip)
-- ⚡ Fun fact: I am terribly fastidious about writing proper markdown 🤖
+- ⚡ Silly fact: I keep all my notes in "perfectly" linted markdown 🤖